Raising the Heart of a Servant

 Author

-• Kristin Langford
+• Kristin Langford and family

 Kristin Langford is the Ministry Leader for Early Childhood Ministry at Stonebriar Community Church.
 She is responsible for loving on kids birth through kindergarten and their parents.
 She has a passion for helping moms navigate the sometimes stressful waters of parenting preschool-age children and meeting all the other expectations in their lives.
 She and her high school sweetheart, Jay, have been married for twenty-six years and have three teenage and young adult sons, and they recently added two teenage girls to make them a party of seven.